bobmonsour/faustotasca/src/pages/early-years.md

 'Paolina Francesca Melchiori<br>New York City, 1913<br>Archive of the Tasca Estate') }}

 Upon their arrival in the United State, Fausto and Paolina settled in the Bronx where their only child, Angelo, was born.
 As neither of them spoke any English, their movements were largely restricted to the community of Italian immigrants.
+One year following Angelo’s birth, the Tasca family relocated to Mingus, Texas.
+Fausto had been encouraged to leave New York by a relative, who claimed that more work could be had in Texas.

 {{ imageSingle(
 'santa-barbara/PaolinaandSon.jpg ',